webarch-coop/ansible-role-onlyoffice/README.md

 A boolean, `onlyoffice_validate` defaults to `true` set it to false to skip the role using the [ansible.builtin.validate_argument_spec module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/validate_argument_spec_module.html) to validate variables that start with `onlyoffice_`.

-## Usage

-There is a [development repo available here](https://git.coop/webarch/nextcloud-server) that builds a ONLYOFFICE server using this role.

 ## Upgrading from Debian Buster to Bullseye

 After upgrading the Debian PostgreSQL needs to be upgraded: